sammyschneider/ProductPlan-Homework/README.md

 # ProductPlan Candidate Homework
 The goal of this exercise is to emulate the first time use of the ProductPlan web application.
-In effort to assist a new user through a step-by-step flow and mimic drag and drop behaviors to emulate a simple product roadmap by creating one "lane" and three "bars" with instructional elements that guide them to success.
-Candidates will have 7 days to complete this and the average time to completion is 10 hours.
+In effort to assist a new user, this mimics some drag and drop behaviors that emulates a simple product roadmap by creating one "lane" and three "bars", along with step-by-step instructional elements that guide users to success.
+Candidates have 7 days to complete this and we encourage candidates to time box the effort to 10 hours.

 ## Your challenge, should you choose to accept it
 1. Clone this repo (or download the zip archive) to get started.
 This includes both PNGs and the original Sketch file.